What is a HMO?

 Requirement to provide waste disposal facilities

-There will be a further mandatory condition added to all licences requiring that the landlord comply with the Council’s storage and waste disposal scheme.
+There will be a further mandatory condition added to all licences requiring that the landlord complies with the Council’s storage and waste disposal scheme.

 If you think your property is a HMO then you will have responsibilities as the landlord/agent, and the property will also have to meet certain requirements.